freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/mathematics/all-factors-of-a-number/index.md

 ---
 ## All Factors of a Number

 You can think of factors as the whole numbers that you multiply to get another whole number.
+Factorizing is only applicable for the whole numbers.

 <img src="https://upload.wikimedia.org/wikipedia/commons/e/e8/Factor_Tree_of_42.png" width="90">